 4. What are the preparations and medical tests?

 You will need to understand the pre-operative preparations that are necessary to get ready for the surgery.
 The length of the pre-op depends on your BMI.
 Also, ask about the medications you are taking as to when to stop and restart.
 Also, be prepared for any medical tests, like a blood test, ECG, and COVID test, required before surgery

 Every surgical team will have its own unique pre-op diet guidelines.
 The diet before surgery allows your liver to shrink, making the procedure less complicated for the surgeon.

 The pre-operative diet typically consists of eating high-protein foods, shakes, vegetables, and macronutrients to deplete glycogen and get you started inhibiting better eating habits.
 Overall, the better you do on your pre-op diet, the better you will lose weight.

-5. What is the is required post-op diet?
+5. What is the required post-op diet?

 The instant you get out of surgery, you will be on a post-operative diet.
 This nutrition plan is divided into stages over the course of about 3-4 weeks following VSG surgery.
 Since you feel full from less food, you want to taper into your diet, beginning with clear liquids.

 For 5 to 8 days post-surgery, you will generally be consuming your nutrients from clear liquids only.
 Fortunately, it is not that hard due to the significant restriction from your shrunken stomach size.
-The remaining stomach feels full from even the smallest portions, and your weight loss surgeon will help you transition along with a dietitian or nutritionist.
+The remaining stomach feels full from even the most minor portions, and your weight loss surgeon will help you transition along with a dietitian or nutritionist.
 You will transition into thick liquids, soft solids, and finally, solid foods as your body fully recover.